microsoft/coe-starter-kit/PowerPlatformDevOpsALM/GETTINGSTARTED.md

 ### Update Permissions for the Project Build Service

 >  [!IMPORTANT] There are a number of "Build Service" accounts in Azure DevOps that may confuse the steps below.
-Pay close attention to the names / format specified in in Step 3 and 5 below.
+Pay close attention to the names / format specified in Step 3 and 5 below.
 You may need to search for the specific account if it doesn't show up in the initial list.

 1. In Azure DevOps Select **Project Settings** in the left hand navigation.

-1. Select **Repositories** > **Permissions**.
+2. Select **Repositories** > **Security**.

-1. Find and select **Project Collection Build Service ([Your Organization Name])** under Users.
+3. Find and select **Project Collection Build Service ([Your Organization Name])** under Users.

    > [!NOTE: In some cases you may not see Your Organization Name after the Project Collection Build Service user.
 In some cases it may just be a unique identifier and you may need to use the search function to find this user.
 Select this user]

-1. Set the following permissions for the Build Service user.
+4. Set the following permissions for the Build Service user.

    | Permission | Value |
    |--|--|